Benefit from your design by licensing, mortgaging, selling, changing ownership and exploit by marketing.

 We suggest you check the proprietor’s name and the designs they own by doing a proprietor search on our website before you fill in the form.

 1.2.
-Cancelling a design licence of right
+Cancelling a design licence

 You can cancel a licence at any time.